FRC-Team-1403/ProgrammingPacket/docs/source/Basic Types.rst

-a `char` can be used to represent a single character. an `int` type represents an whole number which can be either positive or negative. a `float` or `double` can be used to represent a number with decimals.
+a `char` can be used to represent a single character. an `int` type represents an whole number which can be either positive or negative. a `float` or `double` can be used to represent a number with decimals. a `String` type can be used to store sentences and words.

 .. note::
     | Consider the following: